What contributes to a successful program?

 Encouraging good fidelity

-- involve groups of two to five students
+- involve groups of 2 to 5 students

 - involve sessions that are 20-50 minutes duration